Chrome will block ads that tax your phone or PC

 Microsoft's new Edge browser, based on the same Google Chromium project Chrome uses, also has moved to block intrusive ads.

-Discuss: Google Chrome to block ads that hammer your CPU, battery and network
+Discuss: Google Chrome to block ads that drain your battery and gobble network data

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.